 CBD and THC are two of the most prominent cannabinoids found in the Cannabis plant.
 Both marijuana and hemp produce CBD and THC.
 However, marijuana has a higher concentration of THC.
 Hemp has a higher concentration of CBD.
-Because hemp contains more CBD than THC, it’s the ideal source for CBD oil.
+Because hemp contains more CBD than the relatively low levels of THC, it’s the ideal source for CBD oil.

-The average marijuana strain today contains about 12 percent THC.
+The average marijuana strain today contains about THC.
 CBD can have no more than 0.3 percent THC.
 CBD oil may contain small amounts of THC because it’s present in the hemp plant.

-CBD and THC both have some medical benefits.
+CBD and THC both have medical benefits.
 They’re also both considered safe.
-Despite that, they remain illegal federally and in many U.S. states.
+Despite that, they remain illegal federally and in many states in the United States.
 Before you purchase or use any of them, know the laws in your state.

 Also, consider the possibility for side effects and interactions with other drugs you’re taking.
 Talk with your healthcare provider if you have any questions.